flemay/envvars/README.md

 # Envvars

-Envvars gives your environment variables the ❤️ they deserve.

-It documents the environment variables of a project to help the team to understand them.
-It makes sure they are defined before testing, building, deploying, and running.
-It can also generates an env file to be used by other applications such as Docker and Compose.
+Envvars is a command line tool written in Go providing a way to describe the environment variables of a project and ensure they are defined before testing, building, and deploying.
+It also generates an env file to be used by other applications such as Docker and Compose.

 ## Installation